Family & Student Handbook

 AXIS implements what is known as Schoolwide Positive Behavior Interventions and Supports or PBIS.
 PBIS is well-supported by the research as the best behavior programming for children.
 In our PBIS system we set clear, value-aligned expectations for student behavior in all areas of the school: classrooms, hallways, bathrooms, yard, cafeteria, buses, and any other common area.
 The expectations are consistent teacher to teacher and classroom to classroom, which makes it more comprehensible for all children.
 The language or vocabulary of the expectations may vary dependent on the grade-level of the children.
 For more details about our PBIS system please visit the Educational Program section of our website.

-CLASSROOM PARTIES
+CLASSROOM PARTIES AND BIRTHDAY OBSERVANCE

 Grading and Homework Policy